-(6) Levering-In Device
+(6) LEVERING-IN DEVICE

-With the breaker removed from the cell and the secondary test connector in place, the operation of the levering-in device is checked by first pushing the trip plate and moving the levering-in shutter downward to give access to the 0.75" hexagon worm shaft.
-It should be noted that this shutter cannot be moved downward unless the trip plate is pressed to insure an open breaker and the secondary connector or secondary test connector is inserted.
-Insert the levering-in crank provided or a standard 3/4 inch socket onto the hex shaft.
-The levering-in crank arms at the side of the breaker should point in the direction of the main disconnects and the position indicators on the front cover should indicate "DISCONNECTED".
+With the breaker removed from the cell and the secondary connector test bar in place, the operation of the levering-in device is checked by first pushing the trip plate and moving the levering-in shutter downwards to give access to the 0.75" hexagon worm shaft.
+It should be noted that this shutter cannot be moved downwards unless the trip plate is pressed to ensure an open breaker and the secondary connector or secondary connector test bar is inserted.
+Insert the levering-in crank provided or a standard 34 inch socket onto the hex shaft.
+The leveringin crank arms at the side of the breaker should point in the direction of the main disconnects and the position indicators on the left side of the front cover should indicate "DISCONNECTED."
 Rotate the hex worm shaft in a clockwise direction.
-The crank arms will move downward and rotate until the position indicator reads "CONNECTED".
+The crank arms will move downwards and rotate until the position indicator reads "CON-NECTED."
 Further rotation of the hex shaft is prevented by a threaded plate moving on a threaded portion of the hex shaft.
-Once the indicator reads "CONNECTED" and indicating arrow is opposite to the central indication mark, the levering-in mechanism will have reached the end of its travel and it will be obvious by the amount of resistance that further force should not be exerted.
+Once the indicator reads "CONNECTED" and the indicating arrow is opposite to the central indication mark, the levering-in mechanism will have reached the end of its travel and it will be obvious by the amount of resistance that further force should not be exerted.
 In this position, it is possible to remove the socket from the shutter aperture and the shutter will spring back to the closed position.
-It will not be possible to remove the secondary test connector.
+It will not be possible to remove the secondary test bar.

-Once again, push the trip plate, depress the levering-in shutter, insert the crank or socket and rotate in a counter-clockwise direction until the levering-in cranks are once more in the fully withdrawn position and the indicator indicates "DISCONNECTED".
-With the crank arms in this position, it will be possible to remove the secondary test connector.
+Once again, push the trip plate, depress the leveringin shutter, insert the crank or socket and rotate in a counter-clockwise direction until the levering-in cranks are once more in the fully withdrawn position and the indicator indicates "DISCONNECTED."
+With the crank arms in this position, it will be possible to remove the secondary connector test bar.

-The above procedure will have checked out the leveringin device and its associated interlocks.
+The above procedure will have checked out the levering-in device and its associated interlocks.